NaturalCarr/MuOS-Mass-Theme-Downloader/README.md

 ## Usage

-1. Clone or download this repository to your local machine.
-2. Open a terminal and navigate to the directory containing the script.
+1. Ensure Python 3 is installed.
-3. Run the script using the following command:
+2. Run the script:
    ```bash
    python getall_muxthms.py
    ```
-4. The script will:
-   - Fetch the latest release information.
-   - Identify `.muxthm` files in the release assets.
-   - Download the files to the specified output directory.
+3. Downloaded files will be saved in the `muxthm_downloads` directory.
-   - Display progress and log any errors.

 ## Output